TKGgunter/circuit_lab/README.md

-If you are new to rust please take a look [here](https://www.rust-lang.org/learn/get-started), the rust installation guide, and [here](https://doc.rust-lang.org/book/), a beginner to intermediate guide useful for those getting started or want to learn abit more.
+If you are new to rust please take a look [here](https://www.rust-lang.org/learn/get-started), the rust installation guide, and [here](https://doc.rust-lang.org/book/), a beginner to intermediate guide useful for those getting started.

 ## Getting started programming

 After the rust compiler has been installed work with the circuit simulation can begin.
-Circuit simulation documentation can be accessed using the following command, `cargo doc --open`, entered into your favorite shell/terminal.
+Circuit simulation documentation can be accessed using the following command, `cargo doc --open`.
+Enter this command into your favorite shell/terminal.
-This command will compile the documentation and bring it up in your favorite browser.
+The command will compile the documentation and bring it up in your favorite browser.
 Don't be alarmed if takes a while depending on the operating system it can take as long as a minute.
-The documentation should be the started point for any who want to alter the source code.
+The documentation is the started point for those who want to alter the source code.

 To compile to source code use following command,